localytics/localytics-cordova/README.md

 ## Version

-This version of the PhoneGap/Cordova SDK wraps v3.8.2 of the Localytics Andriod and v3.8.0 of the Localytics iOS SDKs
+This version of the PhoneGap/Cordova SDK wraps v3.8.2 of the Localytics Android and v3.8.0 of the Localytics iOS SDKs

 ## Supported Versions